-- grid A Grid contains the all the agents index by location, so we can construct a simulation from it. - extra\agents A dictionary of agents which are not in the input grid but which we want to be a part of the simulation.
-Note: if there is an agent in the grid and in extra\agents, we will use the one from the grid.
+- grid A Grid contains the all the agents index by location, so we can construct a simluation from it. - extra_agents A dictionary of agents which are not in the input grid but which we want to be a part of the simulation.
+Note: if there is an agent in the grid and in extra_agents, we will use the one from the grid.